 Older products such as Orthene (acephate), endosulfan, Metasystox-R, dimethoate, malathion and pyrethroids can provide suppression of aphid populations on lettuce and cole crops with limited residual.
-Metasystox-R is particularly effective against cabbage aphids and lettuce aphids.
+Metasystox-R is particularly effective against lettuce aphids but has a restrictive REI and PHI.
 Repeated applications will probably be necessary, depending on time to harvest and aphid pressure.
-Provado (foliar formulation of imidacloprid) also provides a foliar alternative to Admire.
-None of these products provides a quick, rapid knockdown of established aphid colonies and their reentry intervals and pre harvest intervals vary, depending on rates and crops.
+None of these products provides a quick, rapid knockdown of established aphid colonies and their reentry intervals and pre-harvest intervals vary, depending on rates and crops.
 After years of extensive use, many of these compounds only provide marginal efficacy against green peach aphid, and it is now common for PCAs to tank-mix the older products together or with a pyrethroid to achieve adequate economic control.

-The newer products overall offer good residual control of most aphids species in leafy vegetables and cole crops.
-Assail has contact and translaminar activity via foliar applications.
-Beleaf, another translaminar insecticide, is a quick acting compound that immediately suppresses the feeding of aphids and is non-toxic to beneficial insects.
-These compounds can be slow acting during cooler weather conditions (3-7 days) and are not capable of controlling heavy lettuce aphid infestations within heads and other protected leaf areas on leafy vegetable crops.
-Movento is an excellent insecticide for aphid control that provides systemic activity against aphids as a foliar spray.
-Like the other new compounds it is slow acting (7 d) under cooler weather and has shown excellent activity against lettuce and foxglove aphids when applied during early colonization.
+Several of the newer products overall offer good residual control of most aphid's species in leafy vegetables and cole crops, but most are weak against lettuce aphid including Beleaf, Fulfill, Assail and the other foliar neonicotinoids.
+Sivanto and Sequoia are translaminar insecticides that immediately suppresses the aphid activity and is non-toxic to beneficial insects.
+However, they are not capable of controlling heavy lettuce aphid infestations within heads, hearts and other protected leaf areas on leafy vegetable crops.
+Movento is the only aphicide that can consistently control lettuce aphids in lettuce.
+It is an excellent insecticide for aphid control that provides systemic activity against aphids as a foliar spray.
+Like the other new compounds, it is slow acting under cool, cloudy weather, and has shown excellent activity against lettuce and foxglove aphids, particularly in warm sunny weather.